-The largest revenue source for the School is the State of Florida (78%).
+The largest revenue source for the School is the State of Florida (73%).
 Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula.
 The FEFP formula utilizes student enrollment data to determine the funds available for the School.
-The School also received Federal funding (15%) for its participation in the National School Lunch Program and Title I program and for the Charter School Implementation Grant.
+The increase in FEFP was attributable to the increase in enrollment.
+The School also received federal funding through the Charter School Program grant, National School Lunch Program, and Title II which amounted to 20% of total revenues.